odys-z/semantic-jserv/docsync.jserv/README.md

 User Accounts management for cloud applications is a wild world, of which the patterns can be vary in a wide range of schemas [x.5, x.6, x.7, x.8].

-The first version will experment an architecture based upon a centrialized users management platform, for downloading user information to synodes, supposing happend before synchronizations begin.
+[refact-docsync: cfec2ea65f4b4ba4271c49f0bcdef9fb1d385c70] The first version will experment an architecture based upon a centrialized users management platform, for downloading user information to synodes, supposing happend before synchronizations begin.

 # References